HOME Register

 healthy: adjective. to be in good health.

-cheat: not to do what is necessary in this conversation.
+cheat: transitive and intransitive verb.
+To do what is necessary in this conversation.
 I cheat on my diet (I eat things I should not eat; I eat too much.)

 It's: It is